Decision Intelligence Platform

 To instruct the Playground to use an alternative solver, simply uncomment the corresponding setting above.
 For example, you can modify the above settings as follows:

-Upon restarting the Playground, the linear solver Scip or a similar open-source or commercial MIP solver will be used, resulting in a substantial performance gain for this decision model.
+Upon restarting the Playground, the linear solver CLP or a similar open-source or commercial MIP solver will be used, resulting in a substantial performance gain for this decision model.
 An optimal solution will be produced within 1 second, compared to the previous 1 minute.

 Underlying Decision Model